Royal Oak post office shooting: Aftermath

 Congress investigated the shootings, including more than 100 interviews, and released its report in June 1992.
-William L. Clay, chairman of the House Committee on Post Office and Civil Service, described the Royal Oak Post Office as a "powder keg" and pointed that "autocratic, para-military management techniques used there helped created an environment that drove a man to kill".
+William L. Clay, chairman of the House Committee on Post Office and Civil Service, described the Royal Oak Post Office as a "powder keg" and pointed that "autocratic, para-military management techniques used there helped create an environment that drove a man to kill".
 Sander Levin, a Congressman from Michigan, opined: "There were numerous red flags ... but all warnings were ignored.
 In essence, the Postal Service was asleep at the switch."

 In his book The Tainted Eagle, Charlie Withers wrote: "The environment was so tense, it is hard to describe the hatred that was felt against management due to the way they mentally bullied the workforce."
 Withers wrote that much of the staff's ire was directed at branch manager Carlisle: "I'm sure a lot of people at one time or another fantasized about killing Carlisle.
 Not anyone in this group from carriers to clerk, mail handler to personnel staff would shed a tear for that monster."

 In May 1993, the Detroit Free Press reported that, after the shootings, the Postal Service eliminated the management at the Royal Oak post office.
 The president of the local Letter Carriers union reported that conditions were improved: "It's like night and day.
 The daily confrontation is gone."